Teaonly/tealang/README.md

 # tealang
-Tealang a simple Lisp like DSL for Rust .
+Tealang is a simple Lisp like DSL for Rust .